FHA Streamline Refinance: Pros, Cons, and Rates

 The Takeaway

 An FHA Streamline Refinance makes sense in certain situations, but it’s not always the right option.
-Going through the FHA Streamline process makes sense if you don’t want your credit pulled or you’re looking to save time or money on a refinance.
-These types of refinances don’t require an appraisal and there are fewer closing costs as a result.
+Going through the FHA Streamline process makes sense if you don’t want your credit pulled or you’re looking to save time or money on a refinance because it doesn’t require an appraisal, and there are fewer closing costs as a result.

-However, you can’t get rid of your monthly mortgage insurance payment and you won’t be able to refinance to a higher loan amount if you need more than $500 cash out.
-It’s common to see borrowers refinance to conventional mortgages over FHA mortgages to eliminate mortgage insurance and take cash out.
+However, you can’t get rid of your monthly mortgage insurance payment, and you won’t be able to refinance to a higher loan amount if you need more than $500 cash out.
+Borrowers commonly refinance from FHA mortgages to conventional mortgages if they want to eliminate mortgage insurance and take cash out.

 Another perk: FHA loans are assumable mortgages!